Skip to contents

 autoplot(compare) + theme_bw()

-Note that the babelmixr2 ode solver is the fastest ode solver in this comparison.
+Note that the babelmixr2 ode solution is the fastest ode solver in this comparison.
 Among other things, this is because the model is loaded into memory and does not need to be setup each time.
-(As benchmarks, the mrgsolve, PKPDsim and rxode2 implementation on the PopED’s website is included).
+(As benchmarks, the mrgsolve, and PKPDsim implementations on the PopED’s website are included).

 Also to me, the speed of all the tools are reasonable.
 In my opinion, the benefit of the babelmixr2 interface to PopED is the simplicity of using nlmixr2 / rxode2 functional models or fits directly in PopED without relying on conversions.